Master3307/Bongo_Cat_Spam/README.md

 # Bongo Cat Spam

 This repo contains installer and plugin scripts for running the Bongo Cat automation in Steam.
 This currently only works on KDE systems.
+Well okay it seems to also only work on my System haha.
+But if you want this, here it is.

 Quick install (single command, no repo clone):